 Chemistry is really not so hard as it first appears to be.
 There are a few key concepts that I like to pass along that clarify and simplify the problem sets that students face.
 Sometimes it is a matter of being able to express a problem in mathematical terms.
 In others it is being able to visualize what happens in a reaction.
 After being pointed in the right direction, and with a little practice, most any student can excel in chemistry.

-After a 15 year career in chemistry, I now primarily practice Acupuncture in Brighton.
+After a 15 year career in chemistry, I now primarily practice Acupuncture in Raymond, NH.
 I still love the subject, and enjoy tutoring students in Organic and General Chemistry, as well as biology and math.

 I was a teaching fellow at Boston University while earning a MS in organic synthesis.
 I let discussion and laboratory sections.
 I worked through problem sets with the students, and went over concepts from classroom discussions.
 I always enjoyed working with students.
 Maybe some of my enthusiasm for the sciences even rubbed off on them.